For AI agents

 Pattern: observe → reason → act

 Modern agents work best when they check state before mutating.
-The standard pattern:
+The canonical pattern is the plan-as-artifact loop:

 When a tool fails